Scarabol/rock-raiders-web/README.md

 ### v0.6.0 - Complete Base Systems

-- Load game even if parser error in SaveGames
 - Refactor upgrade system and make vehicles upgradeable
 - Add tooltips for buildings with dependencies
 - Large digger and walker digger moving into wall for drilling